Java Native Interface Specification: 4 - JNI Functions

 void ExceptionDescribe(JNIEnv *env);

 Prints an exception and a backtrace of the stack to a system error-reporting channel, such as stderr.
-The pending exception is cleared as a side-effect of calling this function.
+The exception being thrown is cleared as a side-effect of calling this function.
 This is a convenience routine provided for debugging.

 LINKAGE: